susumuota/colabrsync/README.md

 # colabrsync

-Run rsync periodically on background on Google Colab.
+Run rsync periodically in the background on Google Colab.

 ## Usage